 All in all, Puyol won a total of 25 Trophies in his career – including the World Cup (1) and the Champions League (3).
 Knowing that he won his first trophy at the age of 27 is a clear indication that he is one of the Late Football Bloomers who won trophies.

 Drogba too is amongst the Late Football Bloomers who won trophies.
-But today, his name is mentioned amongst the Most Decorated African Footballers ever.
+But today, his name is mentioned among the Most Decorated African Footballers ever.

 Didier Drogba started his professional career with Le Mans in France (1999).
 He also represented Guingamp and Marseille in France.
 However, he won his first major Trophy (The Premier League Title) after he signed for Chelsea.